-- Each of these tasks requires you to select a combination of groups of experimental subjects to investigate (represented by letters A,B,C and D) that would enable you to answer a particular question. - I will read out the question and you will have 30 seconds to write down some combination of the letters A through D that are appropriate groups to investigate. - Please record the answers on paper and I will subsequently ask the class who has responded to each group. - There are three questions in all.
+- Each of these tasks requires you to select a combination of groups of experimental subjects to investigate (represented by letters A,B,C and D) that would enable you to answer a particular question. - You will read the question and you will have then 30 seconds to write down some combination of the letters A through D that are appropriate groups to investigate. - There are three questions in all.
+We will answer all three and then discuss the results together.

 A scientist is investigating a hypothesis that states "people with two X chromosomes have mind recognition skills that score above 25 on the Baron Cohen test".
 She has information about the following groups, who are independent samples of the population.
-In each case she either

-- a) knows the chromosomes of the individuals and can investigate to test their mind recognition skills; or - b) knows their mind recognition skills, and can investigate their chromosomes
+In each case she either a) knows the chromosomes of the individuals and can investigate to test their mind recognition skills; or b) knows their mind recognition skills, and can investigate their chromosomes